Last Updated on November 22, 2019 by Mark Ursell

 |Largest Losing Trade||$-||$-11,281||$-84,470||$-19,448|

 The results above strongly suggest that it is a good idea to hedge your portfolio during a market crash.
-The results show that it is better to invested in the market during most periods.
+The results show that it is better to invest in the market during most periods.
 However, when a serious market crash arrives, it is better to be out of the market.

 Check out the accompanying video to see me demonstrating the strategies and learn more.